 6. Cleaning Supply Kit

-Messes happen-even if you try to avoid them.
-Combat any spills with an on-hand cleaning supply kit.
-Go to the store and buy a small plastic storage tub, as well as the following materials:
+Additionally, messes happen even if you try to avoid them.
+Combat any spills with a cleaning supply kit.
+Go to the store and buy a small plastic storage tub to fill with the following materials:

 - Paper towels

 - Toilet paper

 - Odor-eliminating cleaning spray

 Entertain yourself and your passengers with audiobooks and music.
 Create playlists and download tunes, stories and podcasts ahead of time.
 Consider who is in the car before setting your podcasts to random mode: there may be some you only want to play while the kids are asleep!